pho/telegram-bot-api/README.md

 All methods have been added, and all features should be available.
 If you want a feature that hasn't been added yet or something is broken, open an issue and I'll see what I can do.

-There's a very simple bot in `echobot_test.go` right now.
+There's a very simple bot in `echobot_test.go`.
 You can find config options in the code fairly easily.